 - Legal and recording fees

 These costs are generally not deductible in a mortgage refinance if they're for your residence.
-Learn more about what you can and cannot deduct when refinancing at the TurboTax AnswerXchange.

 The rules are different when you're refinancing the mortgage on a property you use to generate rental income.
 Rent you receive from tenants is taxable income, and you must report it on your tax return.
 However, money you spend to generate that income can usually be deducted from your rental income.
 So you can deduct not only the interest and points paid on a mortgage on rental property, but also all closing costs and fees.
 (Learn more about tax deductions for rentals with “Rental Property Deductions You Can Take at Tax Time”.)